 We could also spot many other animals we already saw the day before in Tarangire Park.
 It seemed as if we would never get tired of looking for them: we felt so lucky to be able to watch them evolve in the wild.

 The Great Rift Valley

-Our trip to the Lake Manyara was also an opportunity to drive along the Great Rift Valley and to learn more about it.
+Our trip to Lake Manyara was also an opportunity to drive along the Great Rift Valley and learn more about it.
 It goes for over 6,000km from Syria to Mozambique and is visible from space!
 It is actually not entirely a rift but a combination of separate rift and fault systems.
 Apparently, the fracture increases by 6cm per year on average: if it continues, a new ocean will appear in Africa in… a few million years.
 Check this link for more information about the Great Rift Valley.